PaulDHaes/PaulDHaes/README.md

 - [ ] Auto edit the grafana dashboard to set all the value
 - [x] Make influxdb api key and put it in telegraf.conf
 - [x] Edit docker network
+- [ ] Add Integration with Home Assistant